Pure Shilajit Buy: How to Spot Quality and Avoid Fakes

 How Do I Know if Shilajit Is Pure?

-Check for certifications (NVWA, HACCP), fulvic acid content (70%+), and origin.
+Check for credentials (NVWA verification, HACCP certification), fulvic acid content (70%+), and origin.
 Vitadote’s Shilajit meets these standards.

 Is Cheap Shilajit Reliable?